This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 - Availability, seduction: in seduction, it refers to how attainable a man is to a woman, and how attainable she feels he is.
 If a woman feels a man is unattainable, no matter how high SMV he might be, she will reject him (self-rejection)

-- Attainability: The term originated in pick-up circles from Sebastian Drake.
-The concept is valid for all social settings, so I rebranded the term “availability” and enlarged its scope.
+- Attainability: Availability in pick-up and seduction circles, originally from Sebastian Drake.
+The concept is valid for all social settings, so we called it “availability” and enlarged its scope to all social exchanges.

 Babying, power move ™: a power move that frames the (covert) aggressor as a father/mother figure and frames the target as a baby.
 The power mover frames himself as more mature, powerful, emotionally stable and/or knowledgeable.